Portraits of courage: A Commander in Chief's Tribute to America's Warriors

 Baseball: America’s Presidents, America’s Pastime

-Baseball: America's Presidents, American's Pastime Exhibit, open March 21 - October 4, 2015 explored history through the close relationship between America’s Presidents and baseball.
+Baseball: America's Presidents, American's Pastime Exhibit, open March 21 - October 4, 2015 explored the close relationship between America’s Presidents and baseball.
 On a field constructed behind the White House, President Abraham Lincoln threw baseballs with his son.
 In 1910, President William Howard Taft became the first President to throw out the baseball season’s first pitch.
 President Herbert Hoover attended the World Series in 1929 and 1931 to calm fears during the Great Depression.
 Six days after Japan surrendered on September 2, 1945, President Harry S. Truman threw out the ceremonial first pitch at a game.
 After 9/11, President George W. Bush threw out the first pitch at Yankee Stadium at Game Three of the World Series on October 30, 2001.
 Both Presidents used the sport to help return the Country to a sense of normalcy.
 Learn how this uniquely American sport has reflected the Nation’s struggles, triumphs, people, and culture.
 The special exhibit includes baseball-related documents and artifacts from the Library and Museum’s holdings as well as items from other Presidential Libraries, the National Baseball Hall of Fame and Museum, and other collections around the country.